nculwell/MathStudy/ProbStats.md

   A popular introduction to mathematical statistics.

+- McElreath. *Statistical Rethinking: A Bayesian Course with Examples in R and Stan* ([1e](https://smile.amazon.com/dp/1482253445))

+  An overview of the philosophical and practical aspects of statistics from a modern beyesian perspective.

 - Cassela and Berger, *Statistical Inference* ([2e](https://smile.amazon.com/dp/0534243126), [2e intl](https://smile.amazon.com/dp/8131503941))

   A standard grad-level introduction to mathematical/theoretical statistics.